Purpose from place and mentorship: The Saint Michael’s Farm

 The Farm in its present, intentionally educational form was not a major aspect of Saint Michael’s College when the institution began in 1904, even though a farm in some form helped sustain the campus community with staples through much of its early history.

-However, since formal establishment of a campus organic garden in 2008 followed by a more expansive farm, student-centered agriculture and horticulture has become a fundamental part of the College’s culture of green living and learning, Edmundite tradition, and the most popular program within the Center for the Environment.
+However, since formal establishment of a campus organic garden in 2008 followed by a more expansive farm, student-centered agriculture and horticulture has become a fundamental part of the College’s culture of green living and learning, Edmundite tradition, and the most popular program within the Institute for the Environment.

 Eliza Byrne ’24 of Hebron, CT is an environmental studies major and a summer Farm employee at Saint Michael’s College.
-Alongside Byrne’s work on the Farm, she is a Natural Area steward through the Center for the Environment during the academic year.
+Alongside Byrne’s work on the Farm, she is a Natural Area steward through the Institute for the Environment during the academic year.
 She is currently staying on Saint Michael’s campus over the summer while she works full time on the Farm.

 The Farm greatly influenced Byrne’s decision to attend Saint Michael’s.
 “It’s so cool and different, and a lot of schools don’t have the close-knit community and educational Farm that Saint Mike’s does,” she said.
 “Once I took the Farm and Food Intensive course with Christine Gall, I was all-in on the farm program, because Christine is just a cool human being to be around,” Byrne said of the Center’s project coordinator, assistant farm manager and instructor.
 “The way she goes about teaching on the Farm is super engaging.
 She makes it exciting even though sometimes weeding sucks.”

 Byrne started working on the Farm in the spring of her sophomore year at Saint Michael’s.
-After taking the Food Systems & Sustainable Agriculture course in the fall semester with Professor Krystin Achilich, director of the Center for the Environment, she finally got to dig deep on the Farm in the spring while taking Gall’s Farm and Food Intensive course.
+After taking the Food Systems & Sustainable Agriculture course in the fall semester with Professor Krystin Achilich, director of the Institute for the Environment, she finally got to dig deep on the Farm in the spring while taking Gall’s Farm and Food Intensive course.
 Byrne said that Farm student employees and interns do “everything under the moon” on a typical day — “small tasks like weeding and watering crops to transplanting, which is basically taking seedlings and putting them in the ground, rerouting irrigation, harvesting, and also processing and packaging CSA orders.”

 The Community Supported Agriculture (CSA) program, Byrne said, is a program through which members can sign up with different price points and receive fresh food every week from the Farm at Saint Michael’s.
 “After we do our harvest, pack, and wash on Wednesdays, we put together all of the CSA orders.
 Then on Thursday those who put in an order can come pick it up at the Farm office,” Byrne said.
 She also spoke about how the Farm sends a lot of food to Sodexo, the dining manager for Saint Michael’s.
 “A lot of times we’ll send spinach, mixed greens, or any kind of excess yield to Alliot, so Saint Mike’s students can have access to farm-fresh produce,” she said.